What we know so far about Leicester helicopter crash

 – Police warned that investigations are likely to take several days.

-– The aircraft’s manufacturers said it was the first accident involving one of its Agusta Westland AW169 helicopters.
+– The aircraft’s manufacturers said it was the first accident involving one of its Agusta Westland AW169 helicopters.- Press Association

 Join the conversation - comment here